team-telnyx/openapi-codegen/README.md

    running `make petstore`.
 (Note: this will overwrite any existing `openapi.json` file.)

-3. In order for the generated Python code to be useable, run `make deps` to download the required dependencies.
+3. In order for the generated Python code to be usable, run `make deps` to download the required dependencies.

 4. Finally, you can generate code by running `make from-json` or `make